regexpressyourself/toadstools/README.md

 ## License

-WAILto is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+PSST is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 **[Back to top](#table-of-contents)**